Brutal Noise

 - Postgres

-- 02Zero manual shipping labels — every order generates tracking automatically
+- 02Shipping labels are no longer copied by hand: every order generates tracking automatically

 - 03BG + EN support on shared product data, no duplication

-- 043D builder offers personalisation with no per-variant inventory
+- 043D builder offers personalisation without holding stock for every variant

 See it running.